 In Egypt, the Jews sinned through idolatry.
 Through the Plague of the Firstborns of those Egyptians and Jews who worshipped the lamb (and did not slaughter it) a direct relationship was seen between sin and death, and mitzvah and life.
 The blood on the doorpost, through which the Destroyer might enter, focussed the dwellers on the truth that worshipping the deity of Egypt caused death, and our mitzvah of the destruction of the deity secured our salvation.
 The doorpost of the home, through which the Destroyer might enter was the optimal location for all to ponder the absolute truth that the lamb—idolatry—is absolutely false.

 Extremes are Sinful

-Death is too morbid a thought to face daily.
-But immortality is false.
-The Rabbis teach the hyssop and the cedar represent two extreme poles of a spectrum, the small and the large in plant life.
+Death is too morbid to face daily.
+But immortality too is false.
+The Rabbis teach the hyssop and the cedar represent two extreme poles of a spectrum: the small and the large in plant life.
 Sforno teaches the harm of living at the extremes of any attitudinal spectrum is expressed through these two species and the red string that represents sin.
 (It could have been a large and small rock, but something had to be used.)
 If one is too courageous or too cowardly, he cannot act properly at the appropriate time.
-A miser and spendthrift; a sad or an elated person…any extreme is improper.
+A miser and spendthrift, or a sad or an elated person…any extreme is improper.
 King Solomon teaches that there is a time for every attitude (Koheles 3), meaning there are times not to follow that attitude.
 Thus, remaining at the pole of any spectrum is harmful.

 God wished to include in the Red Heifer the additional lesson that denial of death or embracing death—either extreme—is sinful.